beast-dev/doc/_posts/2019-02-10-ebov-local-clocks.md

 Looking at the relaxed clock tree in Figure 4, we notice that for the two clades of interest, the tip branches seem to have a higher rate than the stem branches (they are less blue and they are shorter than in the local clock model).
 This suggests another possibility --- that it is not the whole clade that has a lower rate of evolution but just the branch leading to the common ancestor of the pair.
 This makes more sense if this is being produced by a process of latency (i.e., a switch between active replication and no replication).
-This would mean that, parsimoniously, there were just these two branch where the virus was latent for some period of time.
+This would mean that, parsimoniously, there were just these two branches where the virus was latent for some period of time.
 We would assume that an internal node in the tree represents active replication and epidemiological spread and thus the virus being in the non-latent state.
-This it is unlikely that a whole clade and stem exhibits latency (unless the propensity to latency increased on the stem lineage).
+Thus it is unlikely that a whole clade and stem exhibits latency (unless the propensity to latency increased on the stem lineage).

 {% include image.html width="320" prefix="" file="news/EBOV_Reference_Set_15_iqtree_highlighted_stem.png" %}

 > **Figure 6.** The two stem branches given a different rate of evolution in the refined local clock model (the rest of the tree is assumed to have the same rate including the tip branches of the two clades identified in Figure 2.

-To examine this we can set up a new local clock model which just has the internal stem branch given the different rate of evolution with the tip branches in this clades having the same rate as the rest of the tree (Figure 6).
+To examine this we can set up a new local clock model which just has the internal stem branch given the different rate of evolution with the tip branches in this clade having the same rate as the rest of the tree (Figure 6).

 {% include image.html prefix="" file="news/EBOV_Reference_Set_15_LC2.MCC.tree.png" %}

 > **Figure 7.** Stem branch only local clock model.
 Only the stem branches above the two clades of interest are allowed different rates of evolution.

-In comparison with the clade specific local clock (Figure 3), the most recent common ancestor of the Muembe.1/18FHV090 pair Lokolia/Bikoro pair are much more recent.
+In comparison with the clade-specific local clock (Figure 3), the most recent common ancestors of the Muembe.1/18FHV090 pair and Lokolia/Bikoro pair are much more recent.
 Other than that, the trees are very similar.
-The rates of evolution on the two stem lineages is even slower (more blue).
+The rates of evolution on the two stem lineages are even slower (more blue).
 We compare the actual values of these rates in Figure 9.

 Looking at the average rate of evolution over the whole tree (Figure 8) shows the slow-down in the in the two lineages affects the strict clock to a much greater degree than the relaxed clocks.